Recreation Therapy Resources

 • Assisted manual tilt

-• Lift patient’s legs above heart level.
+• Lift the patient’s legs above heart level

-• Put on stomach binders and TED hose.
+• Put on stomach binders and TED hose

 High Blood Pressure (Dysreflexia)